indigotree/www-bagnallcentre-com/content/whats-on/kickstart-your-lifestyle-change-with-the-win-programme.md

 Participants will receive feedback during the programme and will take away a feedback form regarding their health status which they can make available to their GP.

-To find out more please email <mailto:events@bagnallcentre.com>
+To find out more please get in touch with us at <mailto:bookings@bagnallcentre.com> or call [01494 791288](tel:01494791288)